The Pogues’ bass player Darryl Hunt dies aged 72

 He has writing credits on a number of their songs including Love You Til the End.

-Bandmate Spider Stacy paid tribute to Hunt on Twitter, writing: “This is wretched.
-See you around the way, Daz.
-‘It’s in the fridge’ #TrickyTrees”.

-The band consisted of frontman Shane MacGowan, Jem Finer, James Fearnley, Andrew Ranken, Terry Woods, Hunt and other musicians throughout the years.
+The band consisted of MacGowan, Jem Finer, James Fearnley, Andrew Ranken, Terry Woods, Hunt and other musicians throughout the years.

 Register for free to continue reading